- 354 views

 Located in the far north of the state, Arambol is widely regarded as one of the most beautiful as well as one of the most unspoiled of Goa’s beaches.
 Largely thanks to the local population, it has resisted the large-scale developments that have transformed many other popular beaches, making it a popular choice among long-term alternative travelers.
 Other than the beach itself, attractions include a freshwater lake right next to the sea and an impressive banyan tree at the end of a short trail through the jungle.
 Accommodation is geared to budget travelers, and there is an impressive range of eating options.

 Anjuna is one of the original Goan party towns, having been discovered by the first hippies to arrive.
-It then emerged as the centre of the psy-trance scene and continues to live off that reputation to this day.
+It then emerged as the center of the psy-trance scene and continues to live off that reputation to this day.
 Although the beach is far from the most attractive in the state, Anjuna is nevertheless worth visiting for the laid-back atmosphere and frequent parties.
 The Wednesday flea market is also a Goan institution and is the place to pick up everything from handicrafts to Day-Glo clothing and accessories for the raves.

 In the north of Goa, situated about halfway between Arambol and the better-known Morjim, lies Ashvem, another small Goan settlement that continues to resist the creep of mass tourism.
 The sandy beach is usually practically deserted, and the sea is safe for swimming except around the full moon.
 This is not the place if you are looking for advanced tourist facilities or lively nightlife, but if you are in search of peace and quiet, Aswem is the place to go.